-Given you can expect to be wearing these boots for ski touring missions lasting up to 12 hours, covering 2,000 metres of ascent – over distances of up to 30km, you’ll soon realise that ski touring boots are one of the most important bits of kit that you’ll be purchasing for your touring setup.
+Finding the best ski touring boots for you is essential stuff given you can expect to be wearing these boots for backcountry missions lasting up to 12 hours, covering 2,000 metres of ascent – over distances of up to 30km.

 The next issue with touring boots is that the “best ones” are always subjective.
 Fit, for example, is often the most important issue when it comes to what a person’s favourite ski boot is.
 And fit, as you might expect, can vary widely from brand to brand; due to the different moulds brands use to form the shape of the boot.